Big Ten power rankings: Ohio State, Michigan set stage for another classic

 10. Michigan State (5-6, 3-5): Double-overtime loss to Indiana means Spartans need to beat Penn State to secure bowl eligibility.

-11. Indiana (4-7, 2-6): Hoosiers showed life in winning Old Brass Spittoon vs. Spartans, will try to play spoiler in Old Oaken Bucket game against Purdue.
+11. Indiana (4-7, 2-6): Hoosiers showed life in winning Old Brass Spittoon vs. Spartans.
+Now will try to play spoiler in Old Oaken Bucket game against Purdue.

 12. Nebraska (3-8, 2-6): Inability to finish strikes again as Huskers blow 11-point fourth-quarter lead and fall to Wisconsin.